 I obtained my BA (hons) from Simon Fraser University, and my MA and PhD from Queen’s University at Kingston.
 I have been teaching at the University of Victoria since 2001.
 From July 2014-December 2015 I am serving as the Director of the Graduate Certificate in Digital Humanities at UVic.
 I am past Director of the interdisciplinary graduate concentration in Cultural, Social, and Political Thought (through July 2008), and past Graduate Adviser in English (through December 2010).
 In the fall of 2013 I was elected 2nd Vice President of the Modernist Studies Association; I became Vice President in November 2014, and will assume the Presidency in 2015.

-I like single-malt scotch and books that leave me baffled.
+I like single-malt scotch and challenging books, books that keep you up at night.
 Oh, and I also curse in class — probably more than I really should.
 My classes are challenging, too — you may feel uncomfortable or even offended from time to time.
 And that’s as it should be.

 My research concentrates on international literary modernism and critical theory.